-2014-present Administrative Director, Bard Ecology Field station
+2014-present Director, Bard Ecology Field station

 2012-present Assistant Professor of Biology, Division of Science, Mathematics and Computing, Bard College,